RHuebsch13/AnatomyMan/README.md

 As a visiting user, I would like to keep track of my incorrect and correct answers.
 * Updating scores displayed.
 Shows a score for both incorrect answers and correct answers.

-As a visiting user, I would like to have send feedback about my user experience.
+As a visiting user, I would like to send feedback about my user experience.
 * Feedback form at the button of 'How to play' with interactive star rating.

 As a visiting user, I would like to have a clear understanding of which letters are correct/incorrect.
 * Correct letters turn green and can not be removed.

-As a visiting user, I would like to have access to hints if I struggle to find the word.
+As a visiting user, I would like to have access to hints when I struggle to find the word.
-* A hint is displayed.
+* A hint is displayed and easy to see, in an attention-catching div.

 As a visiting user, I would like to know how many attempts I have left to guess the word.
 * The hangman noose will update until a fully drawn stickman is visible, this means the game is over.

 ## Design choices
 The design aims to be visually appealing, with an interface that is simple.
 The color scheme reflects retro arcade colours that are fun and bright.
 Colour change is used to notify the user when letters are correct, these correct letters will also be disabled.
 GoodUI was comsulted to help the project follow common and consistent UI/UX conventions.
-Only High-quality images are used to ensure a positive user experience.
+Only high-quality images are used to ensure a positive user experience.
 All design choices are made to create an easy to use and easy to naviagte website.
 The webpage has a traditional 2 page layout with continuity in terms of navbar and content layout.
-All of these elements remain in the same place on each page.
+All of these common elements remain in the same place on each page.
 This makes the site easy to learn, use and navigation for the user.

 ### Fonts
 Raleway is used throughout the webpage.
 It is a sans-serif font with thin, font-weight lines and large letter spacing.
 It creates a comfortable reading experience that matches the overall feel of the page, without compromising page space.

 ### Colours
 This colour scheme draws on the iconic era of arcade games and employs the retro colours to engage the user.
-They are bright and happy colours and brings a theme of fun to the page.
+They are bright and happy colours and bring a theme of fun to the page.

 ![colour scheme](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/colors.png?raw=true)

 ### Styling
-The nav bar is clear and easy to see, the logo "anatomyman" fits in the navbar.
+The nav bar is clear and easy to see, the logo "anatomyman" is clearly displayed.
 The focal point of the page is the interactive game space.
 This space is made up of two divs that contribute to the user experience of the game.
 The classic empty handman noose, letter input squares and the hint box share the space.
 The instruction page is simply laid out to allow for quick and easy reading to help the user learn how to play.
 A feedback form is under the instructions and uses a star rating which can be sent to a developer email.
 This is using EmailJS.
 The feedback form can be edited so that the user can insert comments with or instead of the star rating.

 ### Backgrounds
 The design choice of one solid background colour was made to maintain accessibility for the user.
 Solid colours were used to make the content stand out.

 ### Content
 Instructions that guide the user to play the game so the rules are understood and there is no confusion.
 There are letter input spaces that will work with the users' keyboard.
 There is a progressive hangman image that updates as the user gets answers wrong, to eventually reach the well-known fully drawn hanged man.
+And updating tallying scores for both correct and incorrect answers.
+Several pop-ups and alerts that are used to guide the user through the game.
 There is a star rating feedback.

 ## Wireframes
 Designed in balsamiq, there are 3 wireframes for each page.
 Providing planned layout and views on large screens, medium screens and small screens.